 My heart aches for my little boy, who is trapped in the middle of adult problems.
-He understands that his daddy is going to be married to mommy anymore and that we won’t all live together either.
+He understands that his daddy isn’t going to be married to mommy anymore and that we won’t all live together either.
 But just like with any change in the household, divorce affects children in different ways and they are the ones that suffer.
 We wanted to share some tips on how to help your child cope with the effects of divorce.

 Keep Their Routine Consistent